 Finally, with the heterogeneous execution, it is possible to execute the vast majority of intensive computations with the accelerator and keep the custom pieces on the CPU.
 The tradeoff is granularity/costs of communication between different devices.

-For more details on the API of the custom layers, see Custom Layers Support in Inference Engine
+For more details on custom layers in Inference Engine, see Inference Engine Extensibility Mechanism

 In most cases, before actually implementing a full-blown code for the kernel, you can estimate the final performance by doing a simple stub kernel that does nothing (and thus is "infinitely" fast) just to let the topology execute end-to-end.
 Of course, the estimation is valid only if the kernel output does not affect the performance, for instance, if its output is not driving any branches or loops.

 Other than that, when implementing the kernels, you can try the methods from the previous chapter to understand actual contribution and, if any custom kernel is in the hotspots, optimize that.

 For inference on the CPU there are multiple threads binding options, see CPU configuration options.

 If you are building an app-level pipeline with third-party components like GStreamer*, the general guidance for NUMA machines is as follows:

 numactlcommand with proper settings before actual GStreamer commands).

 LD_PRELOADon Linux* OS.